BBC Singers: Commissioned works

 In 2002, Edward Cowie became the BBC Singers' first Associate Composer, with the functions of composing new works each year for performance by the choir, and participating in workshops with young composers from schools, universities and music colleges.
 Judith Bingham was the next to fill this position, in 2004.
 Gabriel Jackson took the post in 2010.
+Subsequent composers-in-association with the BBC Singers have included Judith Weir and Roderick Williams.